YuHao-KitPies/NPMPackageTemplate/README.md

 # NPMPackageTemplate
-A npm package template project which use webpack, babel, typescript, eslint, tslint and jest.
+A npm library template which use webpack, babel, typescript, eslint, tslint and jest.